SharpRS03/UoM-ERP-BM-10909914/README.md

 throughout.

-**The ERA5 product is daily, the analysis is monthly, and potential evaporation is signed.** The reanalysis download is the post-processed daily statistics product, computed by the CDS at retrieval time rather than served from an archive, so the request parameters in `docs/DATA.md` matter as much as the DOI.
+**The ERA5 product is daily, the analysis is monthly, and potential evaporation is signed.** The reanalysis download is the post-processed *daily* statistics product, computed by the CDS at retrieval time rather than served from an archive, so the request parameters in `docs/DATA.md` matter as much as the DOI.
 A daily-to-monthly reduction then sits between the download and every reported climate figure.
+Potential evaporation enters as a positive magnitude: leaving ERA5's native negative sign in place gives Lake Turkana a water balance of roughly +2,386 mm/yr instead of the reported −1,820 mm/yr, and inverts the strongest empirical finding in the report.

 **The DMI lead lags are data-dependent, and the index is revised at source.** Stages 14 and 16 read their seven per-lake lead lags from `CLIM_06_delta_leadlag.csv`, which stage 08 computes